 To lose weight walking, aim for 30 – 60 minutes at a brisk pace, or if you’re very fit a power-walk pace.
 Walking briskly isn’t just about weight loss.
-You need to walk at a pace of at least that of a brisk walk to reap the many health benefits of walking.
+You need to walk at a pace of at least that of a brisk walk to reap significant health benefits from walking.8910

 So, how fast are a stroll, brisk walk and power walk?

 Stroll/ leisurely walking speed.
-This is a pace of about 2 miles per hour (mph).1 It is a window-shopping type pace and low-intensity exercise.
+This is a pace of about 2 miles per hour (mph).14 It is a window-shopping type pace and low-intensity exercise.
 On the RPE scale it’s an intensity of about 4 out of 10.

 Brisk walking speed.
 According to the CDC a brisk pace is 2.5 to 4 mph, depending on your level of fitness.15 Recent research further suggests that on average, for a healthy person under the age of 60, a brisk pace is about 3 mph or 100 steps per minute.16 It’s a pace you might walk at when you’re walking fast because you’re running late for an appointment.
 On the RPE scale this is an intensity of 5 – 6 on a scale of 10, which is a moderate-intensity workout.
 Heart rate target is about 65-75% of your maximum heart rate.
 You can carry on a conversation, but will need to catch your breath every few sentences.

 Power walk speed.
-According to the CDC walking at high-intensity equates to a pace of 4.5 to 5 mph.4 For a healthy person under the age of 60 this is roughly above 130 steps per minute.5 You’re burning a lot of calories at this level.
-On the RPE scale it about a 7 or 8 on a scale of 10.
+According to the CDC walking at high-intensity equates to a pace of 4.5 to 5 mph.17 For a healthy person under the age of 60 this is roughly above 130 steps per minute.18 You’re burning a lot of calories at this level.
+On the RPE scale it’s about a 7 or 8 out of 10.
 This is high-intensity exercise, you can still talk, but only in short spurts of three or four words.

 Below is a rough guide of how many calories you’ll burn when walking at different speeds.

 |Walking Speed/ Weight